Deposit and Payment Information

 All puppies go home with an up to date immunization record, a well puppy care vet exam, a health certificate (if traveling by air), a new puppy care information packet and a sample of puppy food.

 Email or call for current pricing.
 All sales are subject to 7% Iowa sales tax.
-We accept cash, personal check, Visa, MasterCard or Discover.
+We accept cash, personal check (for initial deposit only), PayPal and Venmo.
+Venmo is best preferred and also the most common form of payment upon pickup.

 If an applicant specifies a gender when submitting their preference, a pup of that gender is "reserved" for that applicant.
 Applicants choose their puppy in the order in which their application and fee are received.
 An applicant’s fee can be transferred to a future prospective litter if a puppy is not available or preferred.
 We seldom have available pups upon birth, therefore we strongly urge you to submit an application if you desire a River View Puppy.